boldlink/terraform-aws-ec2/README.md

 Replace `<username_here>` with your desired username.

 3. Click `Terminate` to end the session or type "exit" and select "close."

-### RDP to EC2 Instance:
-#### Using AWS Systems Manager Console Fleet Manager
-- Access the Systems Manager Console and click on `Fleet Manager` in the left-side pane.
-- Within Managed Nodes, select the specific instance you wish to connect to.
-- Click on the dropdown for `Node Actions` on the right-hand side, and from the options, choose `Connect` and then select `Connect with Remote Desktop`.
-- For authentication, use the credentials created in the previous step.

 #### Using AWS CLI and RDP Client
 - Make sure you have the Session Manager plugin installed on your system.
 For installation instructions, refer to the guide [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)